xmppo/node-xmpp-bosh/README.md

 * **no_tls_domains**: A list of Domains for which TLS should NOT be used if the XMPP server supports STARTTLS but does NOT require it **(default: [ ])**

+* **pidgin_compatible**: Set to 'true' if you want to be able to use pidgin (any any other libpurple based client) with node-xmpp-bosh.
+If you set this to 'true', then you lose the ability to create multiple streams on a session **(default: false)**

 ### Architecture